 It is a requirement of the Regulations that you can produce your completed and compliant records on demand at the request of a licensing officer.

 Failure to comply can be costly and may result in an AAL Licence being withheld, or refused, leading to the end or suspension of your activities.

 You can, of course work through the regulations and produce your own paperwork, or you can save yourself weeks of work and use our ready-made AAL Compliance pack

 This course provides you with a full set of compliant documents and instructions for their use.
-It will save you countless hours of work trying to understand the legislation and devising your own documentation.
+It will save you countless hours of work trying to understand the legislation and guidance, and then devising your own documentation.

 This course is based upon the requirement for commercial businesses to hold a licence in order to be able to exhibit animals (including birds of prey).
 This requirement comes from the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations which came into force April 2019.